Nuclei-Software/nuclei-sdk/doc/source/design/soc/evalsoc.rst

 --------

-To easy user to evaluate Nuclei Processor Core, the prototype SoC (called Nuclei Demo SoC) is provided for evaluation purpose.
+To easy user to evaluate Nuclei Processor Core, the prototype SoC (called Nuclei Eval SoC) is provided for evaluation purpose.

 This prototype SoC includes: